What are Roosevelt Island’s transit options…

 It’s shortcomings are unfixable.
 Capacity, with just two cabins, will always be limited.
 And it’s route is even more limited.

-And unlike its sister agency, the MTA, RIOC keeps the Tram clean, neat and courteous, respectful of riders.
+But unlike its sister agency, the MTA, RIOC keeps the Tram clean, neat and courteous, respectful of riders.

 If Tram operators asked passengers to remove their backpacks and stop battering their neighbors, that would also conquer something the subway finds insurmountable.